 I am working as a doctoral candidate at the Centre for Consumer Society Research.
 In my PhD, I study everyday food practices involving meat in Finnish households.
 I am interested in how these practices enact relations between humans, animals intertwined in food production, and the environment.
 Theoretically, my research is situated within practice theories and feminist care theories.

 I am a researcher of technology and communication (Dr. Soc.Sc), whose research interests are widely connected to communication, technology, organizations and organizing, and digital methods.
+My current work investigates the uses of data, algorithms and automation in organizations, as well as the logics of the hybrid media system in consumer-business relationships.
 I have a strong interest in methods and methodological development, in particular using computational methods and large data sets in social research.

 I'm an economic sociologist interested in how the uses we invent for new technologies are shaped by how we imagine the economy to work.
 My research concerns the data economy, data activism, ghost work and automated decision-making.
 In my upcoming doctoral thesis I examine alternative imaginaries about the data economy developed in the context of data activism.
 My work has been published in e.g. New Media & Society, Big Data & Society and Surveillance & society.